Gemstones in the Bible: Aquamarine

 Aquamarine - Greek beryllos, Latin beryllus.
 Revelation 21:20, gives it as the eighth stone of the foundation of the New Jerusalem.

 Beryl is a stone composed of silica, alumina, and glucina with aquamarine and emerald being the same species of gemstone.
-The difference between aquamarine and emerald is color and the peculiar shade of each.
-Aquamarine is a beautiful sea-green variety of beryl.
+The difference between aquamarine and emerald is color.
+Aquamarine is a cyan or light blue variety of beryl, while emerald is a bright green variety.

 Aquamarine derives its color from a small quantity of iron oxide.
 Beryl occurs in the shape of either a pebble or of an hexagonal prism.
 It is found in metamorphic limestone, slate, mica schist, gneiss and granite.
 In ancient times it was imported from India via the Red Sea trade.